-Associate in Science Degree in Paralegal Studies
+Associate in Science Degree in Paralegal Studies 2013-2014 Curriculum

-This program is approved by the American Bar Association (ABA) and provides a foundation for students aspiring to a career in the paralegal profession.
+This program is approved by the American Bar Association (ABA) and provides a foundation for students aspiring to a career in the paralegal profession\.
 The associate degree serves as an important milestone in the credential base for a paralegal.
 Since legal employers more frequently require the bachelor's degree, Peirce associate graduates typically continue their studies to the next level.

-Courses are available in Peirce's Online Program; however, the ABA requires students to take 10 credits in the classroom.
+Courses are available in both the on campus and the online format; however, the ABA requires students to take 10 credits in the on campus classroom.
 Consult with an Academic Advisor for a list of Paralegal courses offered online.